microsoftgraph/entra-powershell/module/Entra/docs/Add-EntraMSApplicationOwner.md

 ## EXAMPLES

 ### Example 1: Add an owner to an application
+This example shows how to add an owner to an application.

 ```powershell
 PS C:\> $ApplicationId = (Get-EntraMSApplication -Top 1).ObjectId
 PS C:\> $UserObjectId = (Get-EntraMSUser -Top 1).ObjectId